microsoft/CyberBattleSim/README.md

 of automated agents operating in a simulated abstract enterprise network environment.
 The simulation provides a high-level abstraction of computer networks and cyber security concepts.
-Its Python-based OpenAI Gym interface allows for training of automated agents using reinforcement learning algorithms.
+Its Python-based Open AI Gym interface allows for training of automated agents using reinforcement learning algorithms.

-The simulation environment is parameterized by a fixed network topology with an associated set of vulnerabilities that attacker agents can utilize to move laterally in the network.
+The simulation environment is parameterized by a fixed network topology and a set of vulnerabilities that agents can utilize to move laterally in the network.
 The goal of the attacker is to take ownership of a portion of the network by exploiting vulnerabilities that are planted in the computer nodes.
-While the attacker attempts to spread throughout the network, a defender agent watches the network activity and tries to contain the attack.

-We provide a basic stochastic defender that detects and mitigate ongoing attacks based on pre-defined probabilities of success.
+While the attacker attempts to spread throughout the network, a defender agent watches the network activity and tries to detect any attack taking place and mitigate the impact on the system by evicting the attacker.
+We provide a basic stochastic defender that detects and mitigates ongoing attacks based on pre-defined probabilities of success.
-Mitigation consists in re-imaging the infected nodes, a process abstractly modeled as an operation spanning over multiple simulation steps.
+We implement mitigation by re-imaging the infected nodes, a process abstractly modeled as an operation spanning over multiple simulation steps.

-To compare performance of the agents we look at two metrics: the number of simulation steps taken to attain their goal and the cumulative rewards over simulation steps across training epochs.
+To compare the performance of the agents we look at two metrics: the number of simulation steps taken to attain their goal and the cumulative rewards over simulation steps across training epochs.

 ## Project goals

 We view this project as an experimentation platform to conduct research on the interaction of automated agents in abstract simulated network environments.
-By open sourcing it we hope to encourage the research community investigate how cyber-agents interact and evolve in such network environments.
+By open sourcing it we hope to encourage the research community to investigate how cyber-agents interact and evolve in such network environments.

 The simulation we provide is admittedly simplistic, but this has advantages.
 Its highly abstract nature prohibits direct application to real-world systems thus providing a safeguard against potential nefarious use of automated agents trained with it.
 At the same time, its simplicity allows us to focus on specific security aspects we aim to study and quickly experiment with recent machine learning and AI algorithms.

-For instance, the current implementation focuses on the lateral movement cyber-attacks techniques, with the hope to understand how the network topology and configuration affects them.
+For instance, the current implementation focuses on the lateral movement cyber-attacks techniques, with the hope of understanding how network topology and configuration affects them.
 With this goal in mind, we felt that modeling actual network traffic was not necessary.
 This is just one example of a significant limitation in our system that future contributions might want to address.

-On the algorithmic side, we provide some basic agents as starting points but we would be curious to find out how state-of-the art reinforcement learning algorithms compare to them.
-We found that the large action space intrinsic to any computer system is a particular challenge for Reinforcement Learning, in contrasts to other applications such as video games or robot control.
-Training agents that can store and retrieve credentials is another challenge we faced when applying RL techniques where agents typically do not feature internal memory.
-These are other areas of research where the provided simulation can perhaps be used for benchmarking purpose.
+On the algorithmic side, we provide some basic agents as starting points, but we would be curious to find out how state-of-the art reinforcement learning algorithms compare to them.
+We found that the large action space intrinsic to any computer system is a particular challenge for Reinforcement Learning, in contrast to other applications such as video games or robot control.
+Training agents that can store and retrieve credentials is another challenge faced when applying RL techniques where agents typically do not feature internal memory.
+These are other areas of research where the simulation could be used for benchmarking purposes.

-Other areas of interests include the responsible and ethical use of autonomous cyber-security systems:
-How to design an enterprise network that gives an intrinsic advantage to defender agents?
+Other areas of interest include the responsible and ethical use of autonomous cyber-security systems: How to design an enterprise network that gives an intrinsic advantage to defender agents?
 How to conduct safe research aimed at defending enterprises against autonomous cyber-attacks while preventing nefarious use of such technology?

 ## Documentation